 Dress up your Jasmine or Basmati rice blend by adding Black Quinoa.
-Serve Black Quinoa alone or as part of a main entree.
-Cooked Black Quinoa is excellent in hot casseroles, soups, stews, and in stir-fry.
-Cold Black Quinoa is delicious in salads or cook in fruit juice and use as a breakfast cereal.
+Serve Black Quinoa alone or as part of the main entree.
+Cooked Black Quinoa is excellent in hot casseroles, soups, stews, and a stir-fry.
+Cold Black Quinoa is delicious in salads or cooked in fruit juice and use as a breakfast cereal.
 Quinoa flour is used in making pasta and a variety of baked goods.
 You can “pop” the seeds in a dry skillet and eat them dry as a cereal or use on top of salads.
-Dry roasting Black Quinoa in a pan or in the oven, before cooking will give a toasted flavor.
+Dry roasting Black Quinoa in a pan or in the oven, before cooking, will give a toasted flavor.

 Recommended Preparation Instructions:

-Bring 2 cups water or stock to a boil.
-Add 1 cup of quinoa, reduce heat to low, and simmer for 15 minutes.
+Bring 1 cup quinoa and 2 cups water or stock to a boil.
+Reduce heat and simmer for 20-30 minutes.
 The grain will pop and the outside germ will separate into a curly tail.